 AUGSBURG HEALTH INSURANCE REQUIREMENTS

-Augsburg students are not required to have health insurance (some low cost services are available to uninsured Augsburg students through a contract with Smiley’s Clinic).
+Augsburg students are not required to have health insurance (some low cost services are available to uninsured Augsburg students through a contract with Smiley’s Family Medicine Clinic).
 However, you are strongly encouraged to pursue insurance coverage, as there are now many affordable options through the Affordable Care Act.
 Many of our students who come from low-income households, find that they qualify for free or very low cost insurance through federal or state programs like Medical Assistance and Minnesota Care.
 There is a lot of support available for figuring this out (see “ACA/Obamacare” section below).